Sidney Smith (Royal Navy officer)

+Sidney’s father also had a Common Law Wife, Mary Butt, giving Sidney 3 half siblings.
+The first was born 14 years after his younger brother John Spencer.
+Their names are Elizabeth, Edward, and Phillipa.
+They were all recognized by his father and bore his surname.

 Early life and career

 Sidney Smith, as he always called himself, was born into a military and naval family with connections to the Pitt family.
 He was born at Westminster, the second son of Captain John Smith of the Guards and his wife Mary Wilkinson, daughter of wealthy merchant Pinckney Wilkinson.
 Sidney Smith attended Tonbridge School until 1772.
-He joined the Royal Navy in 1777 and fought in the American Revolutionary War.
-From June 1777 to January 1778 he served under Commander Jalheel Brenton on board the storeship Tortoise.
+He joined the Royal Navy in 1777 and fought in the American War of Independence.
+From June 1777 to January 1778 he served under Commander Jahleel Brenton on board the storeship Tortoise.
 He moved to the post ship HMS Unicorn, and in her saw action in 1778 against the American frigate Raleigh.

 For his bravery under Rodney in the action near Cape St Vincent in January 1780, Sidney Smith was, on 25 September, appointed lieutenant of the 74-gun third-rate Alcide, despite being under the required age of nineteen.

 He distinguished himself under Admiral Thomas Graves at the Battle of the Chesapeake in 1781 and under Admiral George Rodney at the Battle of the Saintes.
 In consequence he received his first command, the sloop Fury.
 He was soon promoted to captain a larger frigate, but following the peace of Versailles in 1783, he was put ashore on half pay.

 During the peace, Smith chose to travel to France and first became involved with intelligence matters while observing the construction of the new naval port at Cherbourg.
-He also traveled in Spain and Morocco which were also potential enemies.
+He also travelled in Spain and Morocco which were also potential enemies.

-Service in the Royal Swedish Navy
+Service in the Swedish Navy

-In 1790, he applied for permission to serve in the Royal Swedish Navy in the war between Sweden and Russia.
+In 1790, he applied for permission to serve in the Swedish Navy in the war between Sweden and Russia.
 King Gustav III appointed him to command one light squadron and to be one of his principal naval advisers.
-Smith led his forces in attempt of clearing the Bay of Viborg of the Russian fleet and later at the Battle of Svensksund (Finnish: Ruotsinsalmi, Russian: Rochensalm).
+Smith led his forces in the attempt of clearing the Bay of Viborg of the Russian fleet and later at the Battle of Svensksund (Finnish: Ruotsinsalmi, Russian: Rochensalm).
 The Russians lost sixty-four ships and over a thousand men.
 The Swedes lost four ships and had few casualties.
-For this, Smith was knighted by the king and made a Commander Grand Cross of the Swedish Svärdsorden (Order of the Sword).
+For this, Smith was knighted by the king and made a Commander Grand Cross of the Order of the Sword.
 Smith used this title, with King George III's permission.